Inc44/dotfiles/COMMAND.md

 - `-Q`: Perform a quick format with bad sector checking
 - `-f`: Perform a quick format without bad sector checking

+`mklink /D source destination`: Generate a symbolic link pointing to a directory

 `mount`: Mount the unmounted filesystem